Madhav17777777/delta-demo/README.md

 # delta-demo
-This is demo for for Git and Github class
+This is demo for for Git and Github class.